Marcantoine4581/holbertonschool-validation/module2_task2/README.md

 ### Lifecycle
 To execute the make file use the following syntax `make <command>`

 `build`:        Compile the source code of the application to a binary.

 `run`:          Run the application in background by executing the binary.

 `stop`:         Stop the application with the command kill.

 `clean`:        Stop the application.
 Delete the binary and the log file.

 `test`:         Test the application.

 `lint`:         Lint go lang code.

+`unit-tests`:   Run unit tests

 `help`:         Prints out the list of targets and their usage.